Charles Rothschild: Family

 Nathaniel Charles Rothschild was born in London into the Rothschild family, a prominent Jewish family of bankers.
 His parents, Nathan Rothschild, 1st Baron Rothschild, and Emma Rothschild (née von Rothschild), were cousins.
 Charles boarded at Harrow School, which he found somewhat traumatising for incidents of bullying on account of his religion.

 He worked as a partner in the family bank N M Rothschild & Sons in London.
-He went to Rothschild's Bank every morning; despite all his interest in science and in natural history, he never missed a day.
-He was also very interested in the gold refinery operated by Rothschild's, and invented a variety of devices for collecting gold, and working on gold from a scientific point of view.
+He went to Rothschild's Bank every morning and despite his interest in science and in natural history, he was never absent from work.
+He was also very interested in the gold refinery operated by Rothschild's and invented a variety of devices for collecting gold and working on gold from a scientific point of view.
 He also became Chairman of the Alliance Assurance Company.

 Charles predeceased his older brother Walter Rothschild, 2nd Baron Rothschild (1868–1937), who died without issue.
 The peerage therefore passed to Charles's son Victor Rothschild, 3rd Baron Rothschild.